Gebrin86/Project-Lab/README.md

 ## ⚠️ Ethical Disclaimer

 **This project was conducted in a fully controlled lab environment.**
-All devices were owned by the researcher.
-No unauthorized systems were accessed.
 The goal is purely educational: demonstrating ethical reconnaissance and packet analysis.